nyancodeid/nyancss/CONTRIBUTING.md

 ## Contributing
 - Compiling Files
   - `npm install`
-  - `gulp release`, this will compile .scss, .js files
+  - `gulp release`, this will generate release version on release folder
 - Documentation
   - If you notice an error in the documentation, please edit the corresponding .html page at /demo/.
 - Issues